uberflip-partners/uf-app-generator/README.md

 ### `--uf-help`

-Outputs detailed information about available [commands](#commands) and developer contact information.
+Outputs detailed information about available [commands](#commands) and how to contact the developer.